isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### Self-help Tool for Safe Travel Lanes and Entry Requirements

-Please use the self-help tool below which will output the most appropriate SafeTravel Lanes to use to travel to Singapore, depending on the individual traveller’s profile.
-Vaccinated travellers may refer to this separate info page for inbound vaccinated travellers to determine if they are considered fully vaccinated in Singapore’s context, and the steps to obtain vaccinated status for activities within Singapore.
+Please use the self-help tool below which will output the most appropriate SafeTravel Lane(s) to use to travel to Singapore, depending on the individual traveller’s profile.
+Vaccinated travellers may refer to this separate info page for <a href="/health/vtsg">inbound vaccinated travellers</a> to determine if they are considered fully vaccinated in Singapore’s context, and the steps to obtain vaccinated status for activities within Singapore.
 Indicate “Fully Vaccinated (WHO EUL Vaccines)” in the form below if the vaccination criteria is met.

 If the tool below does not work in your browser, try opening it in a <a href="https://www.checkfirst.gov.sg/c/747b8567-273f-4193-a46e-fa1d06f47c16" target="_blank">separate window</a>, or refer to the text-based list of <a href="https://safetravel.ica.gov.sg/arriving/overview#lanelist">SafeTravel Lanes</a>.